luloxi/0-to-BuidlGuidl/README.md

 Onboarding dApp with:

-- qr share for live events
+- QR share for live events
-- roadmap to join buidlguidl and get started building with SE-2
+- Roadmap to join [BuidlGuidl](https://buidlguidl.com/) and get started building with [Scaffold-ETH 2](https://scaffoldeth.io/)
 - Soulbound?
 Dynamic SVG NFT

-Built with [Scaffold-ETH 2](https://scaffoldeth.io/) | Hardhat and daisyUI
+Built using [Scaffold-ETH 2](https://scaffoldeth.io/) | NextJS, RainbowKit, Hardhat, Wagmi, Typescript, and daisyUI

-🧪 Scaffold-ETH 2 is an open-source, up-to-date toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
+🧪 [Scaffold-ETH 2](https://scaffoldeth.io/) is an open-source, up-to-date toolkit for building decentralized applications (dapps) on the Ethereum blockchain.
 It's designed to make it easier for developers to create and deploy smart contracts and build user interfaces that interact with those contracts.

-⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, and Typescript.

-## Requirements
+## Run this repo on your computer!

 Before you begin, you need to install the following tools: